BlancoCheeseBot/PS5_loader/README.md

 ## Features

-- Send JS/ELF payloads to a PS5 over TCP (default payload port 50000, configurable in the UI).[web:252]
+- Send JS/ELF payloads to a PS5 over TCP (default payload port 50000, configurable in the UI).
 - Quick buttons for common payloads (e.g. helloworld, lapse, elf_loader, klog_server).
-- Connect to `klogsrv` on port 3232 and display the live kernel log in a separate log window.[web:256][web:259]
+- Connect to `klogsrv` on port 3232 and display the live kernel log in a separate log window.
 - Status indicator that checks if the PS5 is reachable on the configured payload port.
 - Multi‑language UI (German/English).
 - Built‑in update check that links to this GitHub repository.